coky-t/owasp-mastg-ja/Document/0x05h-Testing-Platform-Interaction.md

 If one or all of the methods above can be identified and they are activated it should be verified if it is really needed for the App to work properly.

-#### 動的解析
+#### Dynamic Analysis

-While using the App look for ways to trigger phone calls or accessing files from the file system to identify usage of protocol handlers.
+While using the app look for ways to trigger phone calls or accessing files from the file system to identify usage of protocol handlers.

--- TODO [Further develop content on dynamic analysis for "Testing WebView Protocol Handlers" ] --

-#### 改善方法
+#### Remediation

 Set the following best practices in order to deactivate protocol handlers, if applicable<sup>[2]</sup>: